Tips for Negotiating Architectural Fees

 Reduced Scope of Services

 A well designed building can save you the cost of the architects fees many times over.
-We are frequently asked to provide ways to reduce our fees and our policy is, depending on the circumstances, to offer reductions in the scope of service in order to reduce our fee.
-By way of example, you may choose to administer the building contract yourself.
-In this circumstance, we would tailor your specifications, drawings and contracts to assist you through the process.
-For clients with the available time and who are unskilled in the mastery of complex construction and contract law, the savings will rarely outweigh the risk.
+We are often asked to give ways to reduce our fees.
+Our policy is to offer reductions in the scope of service to reduce our fee, depending on the circumstances.
+By way of example, you choose to manage the building contract yourself.
+In this circumstance, we would tailor your specifications, drawings and contracts to help you through the process.
+For clients who have the available time, the savings will rarely outweigh the risk.
+They are unskilled in the mastery of complex construction and contract law.

 Reduce re-designs, errors, omissions and corrections

-Before you commission an architect for your project, it is obviously important to ensure that you are satisfied that you can work with them.
-It is therefore very important that a clear brief is derived and agreed to satisfy your requirements.
+Before you commission an architect for your project, make sure you can work with them.
+It is important to feel satisfied with this collaboration.
+It is thus very important that a clear brief is derived and agreed to satisfy your requirements.
 Your architect will formalise the brief in any number of ways depending on the circumstances of the project.
-To establish a brief for domestic work, we generally offer early advice by way of preliminary sketches, charged for on an hourly basis, to enable a satisfactory working relationship to develop.
-Once the brief is clear, we may then set our fee using a more definitive method taking account of the work already completed.
+To create a brief for domestic work, we offer early advice through preliminary sketches.
+We charge for this on an hourly basis.
+This helps to develop a satisfactory working relationship.
+Once the brief is clear, we then set our fee.
+We will use a more definitive method that takes into account the work already completed.

 FEES SCALE

 The Royal Australian Institute of Architects used to offer advice to architect members on establishing a competitive fee.
-These fee scales depend on the complexity of each project and are used by architects as a guide to establish a profitable and competitive level of remuneration for services provided.
+These fee scales depend on the complexity of each project.
+Architects use them as a guide to form a profitable and competitive level of payment for services provided.

-Typically fees are associated with various stages of the work as follows:
+Typically fees are linked to various stages of the work as follows:

 Sketch plans 15% of total fee